 Grief is one of the most physically demanding experiences a body can go through.
 Sleep gets disrupted.
 Appetite vanishes or becomes ravenous.
 Memory turns foggy.
 Heart rate variability drops.
 Many people get sick within weeks of a major loss because the immune system is operating on a stress budget it cannot afford.
+The cultural framing of grief as purely emotional misses how much of it lives in the body.
+Tears, exhaustion, chest pressure, and digestive problems are not signs of weakness.
+They are biology responding to a real event.

 You do not have to fix grief.
 You do not even have to feel better quickly.
 What you can do is reduce the burden on your body so it can keep running while your heart catches up.
 The Recovery pillar at ooddle is built for seasons exactly like this one.
+Our job is not to pull you out of the wave.
+It is to keep the basic systems working so the wave does not also break your sleep, your blood sugar, and your relationships at the same time.

 What Grief Does to Your Body

 None of this is weakness.
 It is biology.
 Recognizing grief as a physical event removes the pressure to "snap out of it" and lets you treat your body like something that needs care.
+The body is doing the work whether you cooperate with it or not.
+Cooperating makes the work less expensive.

 Practical Techniques